On The Go Tours

 Whether you're planning an island-hopping adventure in Greece or a tour of the many marvels of the mainland, there's a few things you'll want to know before you go.
 Here you'll find loads of useful info from health advice to shopping tips, a guide to the cuisine and details on the currency.

-Greek food has a venerable history dating back to antiquity.
+Greek food has a rich history dating back to ancient times.
 Although the country’s rocky terrain limits its agricultural output, cooking and cuisine are essential to its culture.
 Olives, cheese, and wheat are integral parts of the local diet, appearing in salads, stews, and breads.
 Seafood at restaurants – often squid, octopus, mussels, and fish - is likely to come fresh from the Mediterranean, especially on the Greek islands.

 Drinks are a major part of the traditional dining experience.
 Ouzo, an anise-flavored spirit distilled from pressed grapes, is Greece’s most popular alcohol, usually served as an aperitif with iced water and some small appetizers.
 Be careful not to drain your glass too quickly – it is a strong drink, meant to be enjoyed over a period of time.